Eastern Uganda campaign of 1979: Capture of Jinja

 The Tanzanians eventually assigned the 208th Brigade under Brigadier Mwita Marwa, their unit with the most combat experience, to capture Jinja.
 A total of 4,000 Tanzanian and 1,000 UNLA troops were to partake in the operation.
-They were to be accompanied by three Tanzanian tanks.
+At least some of the involved UNLA troops were led by Lieutenant Joseph Obonyo.
+They were to be accompanied by three Tanzanian tanks, one T-54 and two T-34s.
 The combined TPDF-UNLA force was able to requisition numerous vehicles in Kampala when it departed the city on 15 April, but had to share them among different groups of soldiers as it moved down the two-lane road toward Jinja.
 Even though progress was slow due to the lack of adequate vehicles, the TPDF-UNLA force encountered no resistance on its way to Jinja, with the troops instead relaxing, listenining to music from looted radios, and eating Sugarcane along the way.
 Hundreds of civilians from road-adjacent communities such as Mukono, Seta, Namataba, and Lugazi joined the column, intermingling with the soldiers and helping to carry equipment.

 When the Tanzanian-led force eventually arrived in Jinja's vicinity, it received widely diverging reports by locals about how many Uganda Army soldiers were left garrisoning the Owen Falls Dam as well as the city.
 Estimates ranged from 200 to 2,000 Amin loyalists.
 After substantial preparations, the TPDF began its assault with an artillery bombardment on 22 April.
 For the most part, the TPDF-UNLA force encountered little resistance, as most of the Eagle Colonel Gaddafi Battalion had fled beforehand and the remainder mostly melted away soon after the battle's start.
 They left behind a dozen tanks and armoured personnel carriers as well as much ammunition at Jinja's barracks.